Father absence: Menarche

-Having meals in the family is arguably more beneficial to children than is eating alone (i.e. solitary eating), as the former lowers the chance of obesity.
-It has been disputed whether the environmental stress of father absence stimulates weight gain, and thus accelerates early puberty.
-Likewise, the stress arisen from the absence of mother has been shown to have little influence on the child's body weight.
-Since mother absence does not predict weight gain in children, it seems that the increase in the child's body weight observed is due to the isolated genetic influence of an absent father, rather than the global environmental stress cause by the absence of either parent.
-This is possibly because in ancestral times the survival rate of children with mother being absent was extremely low.
-A specialised mechanism to deal with mother absence has never been developed.
+Having meals in the family is arguably more beneficial to children than eating alone (i.e. solitary eating), as the former lowers the chance of obesity.
+It has been disputed whether the environmental stress of a father's absence stimulates weight gain, and thus accelerates early puberty.
+Likewise, the stress arising from the absence of mother has been shown to have little influence on the child's body weight.
+Since mother absence does not predict weight gain in children, it seems that the increase in the child's body weight observed is due to the isolated genetic influence of an absent father, rather than the global environmental stress caused by the absence of either parent.
+This is possible because in ancestral times the survival rate of children with mother being absent was extremely low.
+A specialized mechanism to deal with a mother's absence has never been developed.

 In addition, recent findings seem to regard genes, rather than the environment, as the mechanism underlying the positive correlation between high body mass index and earlier first menarche onset.
 Androgen receptor gene may predispose a father to impulsive and externalising behaviours (e.g. family abandonment) and his offspring to early puberty.
-The essentialness of androgen receptor to female fertility and ovary development has been proven by rodent studies.
+The essentialness of androgen receptors to female fertility and ovary development has been proven by rodent studies.

-Sexual behaviour
+Sexual behavior

-Father absence in a household can result in children (of both sexes) having earlier average ages of first sexual intercourse than those raised in father present households.
+Father absence in a household can result in children (of both sexes) having earlier average ages of first sexual intercourse than those raised in father-present households.
 There is also the effect of increased rates of teenage pregnancy.
-Some evolutionary theories propose that early childhood is vital for encoding information that shapes future reproductive strategies in regulating physical and motivational pathways of sexual behaviour.
+Some evolutionary theories propose that early childhood is vital for encoding information that shapes future reproductive strategies in regulating physical and motivational pathways of sexual behavior.
 Conflicting and stressful parental relationships can lead children to believe that resources are limited, people are untrustworthy, and relationships are opportunistic.
-As they replicate their parents' mating-oriented reproductive behaviour, they tend to have multiple sexual partners and erratic relationships.
-Children implicitly and explicitly model their sexual attitudes and behaviours on their parents, see engagement in non-marital sex as normative.
-Father absence can be a byproduct of initial social and economic strain within the household, as violence, lack of educational opportunities, and cumulative life exposure to poverty can increase the likelihood of early sexual endeavours and pregnancy.
-The timing of first intercourse can be heritable; shorter alleles of the X-linked androgen receptor (AR) gene has been associated with aggression, impulsivity, high number of sexual partners, divorce in males, and earlier ages of physical maturation in females.
+As they replicate their parents' mating-oriented reproductive behavior, they tend to have multiple sexual partners and broken relationships.
+Children implicitly and explicitly model their sexual attitudes and behaviors on their parents, and see engagement in non-marital sex as normative.
+Father's absence can be a byproduct of initial social and economic strain within the household, as violence, lack of educational opportunities, and cumulative life exposure to poverty can increase the likelihood of early sexual endeavors and pregnancy.
+The timing of first intercourse can be heritable; shorter alleles of the X-linked androgen receptor (AR) gene has been associated with aggression, impulsivity, a high number of sexual partners, divorce in males, and earlier ages of physical maturation in females.